 Fibula fractures typically occur due to low-impact accidents such as a slip and fall on the ground or minor sprains suffered by athletes.
 When the fibula is subjected to more stress than it can withstand, it can result in a hairline or complete fracture.

-Ankle sprains and minor blows to the ankle can result in broken fibulas.
+Ankle sprains and minor blows to the ankle can result in fibula fractures.
 Excessive stress on the lower leg, such as in football, lacrosse or soccer, leads to fractures.
 Between 2000 and 2014, the National Football League recorded approximately 16 broken fibula incidents during each NFL sporting season.
 Playing basketball or skiing also can cause fibula fractures.

 High-impact injuries can occur as a result of car accidents, pedestrian accidents, bicycle accidents, or gunshots.
 Severe car impacts can result in broken fibula and tibia in pedestrians and bicyclists.
 In such accidents, fractures to one or more bones, or multiple fractures in the fibula and tibia, are unavoidable.